nominalaeon/guides/javascript/single-responsibility.md

 > "Existence is pain to a Meeseeks, Jerry, and we will do anything to alleviate that pain!"

 <a name="a-purpose-for-existing"></a>
-## The Single Responsibility Principle
+## WTF is the Single Responsibility Principle

 The **Single Responsibility Principle** is a way to enforce smaller, more focused sections in your code.
 Think of each function as a Meeseeks.
 Each of these separate concerns has one purpose, and it wants to take the fastest path to fulfill it so it can disappear.